uber/prototool/README.md

 // @suppresswarnings keywords
 package foo.public.bar;

-// Hello is a field where we understand the concerns with using doubles but require them.
+// Hello is a field where we understand the concerns with using floats but require them.
 //
 // @suppresswarnings floats
-double hello = 1;
+float hello = 1;

+service FooAPI {
+  // We understand the concerns with using the http option so we allow it here.
+  // @suppresswarnings google-api-http
+  rpc Bar(BarRequest) returns (BarResponse) {
+    option (google.api.http).get = "/bar";
+  }
+}
 ```

 See [internal/cmd/testdata/lint](internal/cmd/testdata/lint) for additional examples of configurations, and run `prototool lint internal/cmd/testdata/lint/DIR` from a checkout of this repository to see example failures.